The following resources are for current School of Accountancy & MIS students.

 The School of Accountancy & MIS recruits top students annually to serve as graduate assistants for the faculty.
 These assistantships include a tuition waiver for up to three classes per quarter (maximum of nine per year) and a stipend of $1500 per quarter.
 There are two types of graduate assistants:

-- Teaching/Research Assistant: Provides support for faculty members’ teaching and research activities.
-Research assistant responsibilities include engaging in literature and other library searches, organizing and analyzing data, and collaborating with faculty in preparing and editing research manuscripts.
-Teaching assistant responsibilities include preparing sample problems and other course materials, grading student work, and posting grades to the course website.
+- Research Assistant: Provides support for faculty members’ teaching and research activities.
+Research assistant responsibilities include engaging in literature and other library searches, collectingg and organizing data, and collaborating with faculty in research projects.
+Other responsibilities include preparing course materials, grading student work, and posting grades to the course website.

-- Lab Instructor/Tutor: Provides support to students enrolled in undergraduate accounting courses.
-Responsibilities include supervising weekly lab sessions for undergraduate students enrolled in the introductory financial accounting course (ACC 101), grading lab assignments, and posting lab assignment grades to the course website.
+- Teaching Assistant: Provides support to students enrolled in introductory accounting courses.
+Responsibilities include supervising weekly lab sessions for undergraduate students enrolled in ACC 101, grading lab assignments, and posting lab assignment grades to the course website.
 Tutoring responsibilities include attending weekly class meetings for an assigned tutoring subject area and working in the tutoring room.

 - Visit https://depaul.academicworks.com